Yevgeniy Lyutov, PharmD Candidate; Mitchelle Rodriguez, PharmD Candidate; Katherine Tromp, PharmD

 Abuse (NIDA) reports the most commonly abused medications are pain relievers, tranquilizers,

-most frequently abused prescription drug.
-The CDC reported 1 in 20 US individuals have used
+frequently abused prescription drug.
+The CDC reported 1 in 20 US individuals have used painkillers

 Among adolescents, prescription